textpattern/textpattern/README.txt

     http://textpattern.com/about/119/system-requirements
 * Log out of the Textpattern admin-side.
 * Verify the existence of a known-good Textpattern database and file backup.
+* Ensure your MySQL database user has INDEX permissions in addition to any permissions previously granted.
 * Replace the top-level index.php, css.php and .htaccess files, everything in the /js/ directory, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php) with the